silvestriluca/accel-sensor-module/README.md

 1. Clone the repository in a directory `[directory]`
 2. `cd [directory]`
 3. `npm install`
+4. `npm link`
+5. `read-mpu --help`
+6. If you want to connect to AWS generate and install the certificates as described [here](./PI-SETUP.md#certificates)
-4. Enjoy.
+6. Enjoy.

 ### To uninstall:
+1. Go to repo directory
+2. `npm unlink`
-1. Remove the repo directory
+3. Remove the repo directory

 ### To run tests:
 The package includes a **full test coverage**.